 Cocoa turns to you to ask a question; its behavior will depend upon your answer.
-For example, the way data appears in a table (a UITableView) is that Cocoa asks you how many rows the table should have, and then, for each row, asks you for the corresponding cell.
+For example, the way data appears in a table (a UITableView) is that whenever Cocoa needs a cell for a row of the table, it turns to you and asks for the cell.